Xeno69/Domination/co30_Domination.Altis/readme.txt

 4.10
 - Fixed: The key for turning on Domination Usermenu (TeamSwitch key) was displayed as number and not as key in the intro
+- Changed: Support for copilot (means a copilot is now able to also lift vehicles, drop ammo boxes, etc; should work in flight after a switch too)
+- Optimized: Using toLowerANSI/toUpperANSI where possible
+- Added: Parameter to allow players more target selections across the map, discrete parameters for each of the three garrison behaviors (by longtimegamer)
+- Fixed: Removed occupy buildings troop level parameter, replaced with three parameters for garrison behaviors (by longtimegamer)

 4.06